This calculator helps you determine the limiting reactant, the excess reactant, and the amounts of products formed in a chemical reaction.

 Moles = Mass (g) ÷ Molar Mass (g/mol)

-Using the balanced equation, calculate how many moles of each reactant are required to fully react:
+Using the balanced equation, the calculator determines how many moles of each reactant are needed to fully react.
+This is done by dividing the number of moles by the stoichiometric coefficient.

 Required Moles = (Moles of Reactant) ÷ (Coefficient in Balanced Equation)